 David P. Bicks

-David P. Bicks has been a member of the Board of Directors and has served as Chairman of the Audit Committee since 2012.
-Mr. Bicks has been an attorney since 2012 with Duane Morris LLP and previously was with Dewey & LeBoeuf LLP.
-Duane Morris in 2012 succeeded Dewey as Corporate Counsel to Goldfield, and Mr. Bicks has led this representation for over forty years.
+David P. Bicks has been a member of the Board of Directors since 2012 and served as Chairman of the Audit Committee from 2012 to December 2017.
+Mr. Bicks currently serves as a member of the Audit Committee since March 2020.
+Mr. Bicks, who is currently retired, was an attorney with Duane Morris LLP, from 2012 through 2019 and previously was with Dewey & LeBoeuf LLP.
 He joined the Dewey predecessor, LeBoeuf, Lamb, Greene & MacRae LLP, in 1966, after having served as a Federal prosecutor in New York (1959-1962) and as Special Counsel to the U.S. Securities and Exchange Commission (1962-1966).
-He concentrates in corporate and securities law matters and has represented many major corporations in U.S. and international transactions.
+His focus was in corporate and securities law matters and has represented many major corporations in U.S. and international transactions.
 Mr. Bicks earned his Bachelor's Degree from Harvard College and his Law Degree from Yale Law School, where he was an Editor of the Yale Law Journal.

 Harvey C. Eads, Jr.